 Income tax expense is comprised primarily of income taxes related to United States, foreign, and state jurisdictions in which we conduct business.
 Income tax expense also includes taxes withheld outside of the United States attributable to remittances to the Company from certain foreign subsidiaries.
 We record interest and penalties related to income tax matters as income tax expense.
 We expect the amount of income tax expense (benefit), if any, to vary each reporting period depending upon fluctuations in our quantum and tax jurisdictional mix of income (loss).
-We have substantial United States net operating loss carryforwards with no expiration period for losses generated 2018 onwards, and tax credit carryforwards which began to expire in 2018.
+We have substantial United States foreign tax credit carryforwards which begin to expire in 2027, and research and development tax credits which began to expire in 2018.
 The ability to utilize these tax attributes is highly dependent upon our ability to generate taxable income in the United States in the future.